This post may contain affiliate links! I will receive a commission, at no extra cost to you, if you purchase something recommended here.

 Honestly, pizza is already pretty perfect.
 However, there is a pizza style known to the small state of Connecticut that is truly the best around.
 The Apizza style was created by immigrants coming to New Haven, Connecticut, from around Naples, Italy, at the turn of the 20th century.
 It’s a thin crust, coal-fired pizza, most similar to New York style.
 But, it’s differentiated from its neighboring technique by its chewiness, shape, and toppings.

-There are now several restaurants in New Haven, Connecticut that serve the style, like Sally’s, Modern, and BAR (which has originated its own flair on the apizza style).
+There are now several restaurants in New Haven, Connecticut that serve the style, like Sally’s, Modern, and BAR (this particular dance club and brewery has originated its own flair on the apizza style.)
 However, Frank Pepe Pizzeria Napoletana originated the pie and is still widely considered the best.
 Pepe’s signature Apizza is their white clam pizza with fresh littleneck clams on top of a white pizza.
 I promise it’s delicious.

 While the Apizza style has spread throughout Connecticut and to nearby New York’s Westchester County, you need to add this to your New Haven itinerary and try it for yourself.
 On any given day, Apizza places have lines out the door, with locals and tourists alike vying for their spot at one of the storied booths to enjoy a fantastic pie.

 If Italian food isn’t your favorite, New Haven also has a variety of other great styles.
+Bella’s Cafe is my favorite spot for brunch.
 Shell & Bones Oyster Bar and Grill has phenomenal seafood, right on the water.
-Try Atticus Bookstore & Cafe for some great choices, including their vegetarian and vegan options.
+Or, try Atticus Bookstore & Cafe for some great choices, including their vegetarian and vegan options.

 Are you interested in an original?
 According to the Library of Congress, Louis’ Lunch, opened in 1895, is recognized for originating the modern-day hamburger.